thenexthub/Codira/docs/ContinuousIntegration.md

 1. A full build break can prevent other developers from testing their work.
 2. A test break can make it difficult for developers to know whether or not their specific commit has broken a test, requiring them to perform an initial clean build, wasting time.
-3. @swift-ci pull request testing becomes less effective since one can not perform a test and one must reason about the source of a given failure.
+3. @language-ci pull request testing becomes less effective since one can not perform a test and one must reason about the source of a given failure.

 <a name="footnote-2">[2]</a> This is due to unrelated issues relating to running lldb tests on macOS.